-On Twitter, don’t list your website or real email in your profile under Twitter Settings > Privacy and Safety, to protect your tweets, meaning only those followers you approve get access to them.
+On Twitter, don’t list your website or real email in your profile under Twitter Settings > Privacy and Safety to protect your tweets, meaning only those followers you approve get access to them.
 Protected tweets aren’t searchable, aren’t retweetable, and you can’t share permanent links to them with non-approved followers.

 Using your mobile

-To be safe you should log out from all your accounts for apps on your mobile phone, especially Google, Apple or your social networks.
+To be safe, you should log out from all your accounts for apps on your mobile phone, especially Google, Apple or your social networks.
 They are tracking all your activities, If you want to be anonymous, dump your mobile

 If you want to be anonymous on a mobile phone, choose a prepaid phone, also known as a burner.
 Even with a burner, calls are recorded, and you can be triangulated via GPS.
-The upside of a burner is not having your real name associated with the device and you can change a burner as often as you can to be safe.
+The upside of a burner is not having your real name associated with the device, and you can change a burner as often as you can to be safe.
 Just dispose of the old burner when you get a new one.

 Protect your network with a Firewall

-You could also use firewall software installed on your laptop, you can also find firewalls as part of security suites.
-If you want real anonymity based on your OS, stop using Windows or macOS on the desktop, and move to a Linux distro that specializes in all forms of keeping your secret.
+You could also use firewall software installed on your laptop, and you can also find firewalls as part of security suites.
+If you want absolute anonymity based on your OS, stop using Windows or macOS on the desktop, and move to a Linux distro that specializes in all forms of keeping your secret.

-What does your computer give away
+What does your computer give away?

 To protect yourself online, you need to make sure your password is different from one website to another website.
-This will guarantee you that if one site is breached that you don’t need to go to all the website you have accounts on to change the passwords.
+This will guarantee you that if one site is breached that you don’t need to go to all the websites you have accounts on to change the passwords.
 It can be a headache for most people to keep track of different passwords, you can use a password manager.
-I use Dashlane there are many good passwords managers to choose from.
+I use Dashlane there are many good password managers to choose from.

-Make sure that your browser is not storing your passwords for sites you have accounts on, depending on the browser you use, you can in the settings menu, turn off the ability for the browser to store the passwords you use to access websites and services.
+Make sure that your browser is not storing your passwords for sites you have accounts on, depending on the browser you use, you can, in the settings menu, turn off the ability for the browser to store the passwords you use to access websites and services.